9 (2009 animated film): Plot

-A scientist creates a robot for his government in the name of peaceful progress, making the highly intelligent B.R.A.I.N.
-However, the government seizes the B.R.A.I.N. and turns it into the Fabrication Machine, an armature that can construct an army of war machines.
-The machines become corrupted and declare war on the humans.
-As a last resort, the scientist uses alchemy to create nine homunculus-like rag dolls called "Stitchpunks", each labeled with a number, giving them portions of his own soul via a talisman.
-He dies upon completing the final Stitchpunk doll: 9.
+A scientist is commissioned by his government to create a highly intelligent robot in the name of peaceful progress, which the government then seizes and turns into the Fabrication Machine, an automaton that can construct an army of war machines.
+As the machines become corrupt and declare war on the humans, the scientist creates nine homunculus-like rag dolls via alchemy called "Stitchpunks", each labeled with a number, giving them portions of his own soul via a talisman.
+He dies upon completing the final Stitchpunk, 9.

-9 awakens sometime after the machines have destroyed all organic life on Earth and gone dormant.
-He ventures outside and meets 2, an elderly inventor Stitchpunk who gives him a working voice box.
-The last active machine, the Cat-Beast, attacks the pair, abducts 2, and takes the talisman.
-One-eyed healer 5 rescues 9 and takes him to Sanctuary, the tower of an empty cathedral that is home to other Stitchpunks; the dogmatic leader 1, his large bodyguard 8, and the eccentric clairvoyant 6.
-Against 1's wishes, 9 and 5 follow the Cat-Beast to a factory and rescue 2.
-The Cat-Beast attacks the trio, but they are saved by 7, the only female of the Stitchpunks.
-9 curiously connects the talisman to the dormant Fabrication Machine, accidentally reviving it; it kills 2 by sucking out his soul, and the other Stitchpunks only barely manage to escape.
+9 awakens some time after the machines have destroyed all organic life on Earth and gone dormant.
+He ventures outside and meets 2, an elderly inventor, who finds him a working voice box.
+The last active machine, the Cat Beast, attacks the pair, abducts 2, and takes the talisman.
+One-eyed healer 5 rescues 9 and takes him to Sanctuary, the tower of an empty cathedral that is home to dogmatic leader 1, his burly bodyguard 8, and the eccentric fountain pen-fingered clairvoyant 6.
+Against 1's demands, 9 and 5 follow the Cat Beast to a factory and rescue 2.
+The Cat Beast attacks the trio, but 7 arrives and kills it.
+9 curiously connects the talisman to the dormant Fabrication Machine, accidentally reviving it; it kills 2 by sucking out his soul, and the others barely manage to escape.

-7 takes 9 and 5 to an abandoned library, where mute scholar twins 3 and 4 reveal the history of the Human-Machine war.
-9 draws the symbols on the talisman, and 5 realizes the symbols match the drawings 6 is always making.
-9 and 5 return to Sanctuary to investigate, but 1 reprimands them for disobeying and putting them all at risk.
-The Fabrication Machine begins assembling new robots; one of them, the bird-like Winged Beast, attacks the Sanctuary and burns it down.
-With 7's help, the Stitchpunks manage to destroy the Winged Beast and escape.
+7 takes 9 and 5 to an abandoned library, where mute scholar twins 3 and 4 reveal the history of the war.
+9 draws the symbols on the talisman, which 5 realizes match 6's drawings.
+9 and 5 return to Sanctuary to investigate, where 1 reprimands them for endangering them all.
+The Machine begins assembling new robots, including the Winged Beast, which attacks and burns down Sanctuary.
+With 7's help, the Stitchpunks manage to destroy the Winged Beast using the engine of a crashed bomber and escape.